andre487/view-testing-examples/README.md

 It has MVP architecture, some kind of MVC like pattern.

 ### Application
-Backbone application in this repo is inspired by [this post](http://habrahabr.ru/post/127049/).
+Application in this repo is inspired by [this post](http://habrahabr.ru/post/127049/).

 Architecture: